 EMU’s student/faculty ratio is 10:1, and professors serve as mentors present in many ways across campus.
 Students and faculty work together on cutting-edge research , planning university chapel and other faith gatherings, and much more.
 Required cross-cultural study (immersion in another culture) has been core to EMU’s curriculum for three decades, providing students with a life-changing lens through which to view their own development.
 These and many other components of a liberal arts education prepare students to serve and lead in a global context.

 How do students fare after leaving EMU?
-91% of grads find work or pursue further education in their field within a year of graduation!
+Of those 2012 graduates who responded to a survey, 90% of graduates were employed full-time, in grad school, or serving in a volunteer/mission position within one year of graduation.
 A full-time director of career services helps prepare students for success upon completion of studies.
-During the past five years 95% of teachers (some years, more) were employed upon graduation.
-Medical school acceptance rate remains at the 100% mark, compared to the national acceptance rate of 47%, and a 2008 alliance with The Edward Via Virginia College of Osteopathic Medicine in Blacksburg, Va., promises more exciting opportunities for pre-med students at EMU.
+96% of 2012-13 education grads seeking a teaching job were employed as teachers in fall 2013.
+Over the past 10 years, nearly 90% of EMU students who completed EMU’s pre-medical program were accepted into medical school and a 2008 alliance with The Edward Via Virginia College of Osteopathic Medicine in Blacksburg, Va., promises more exciting opportunities for pre-med students at EMU.